micromouseonline/ukmarsbot/docs/index.md

+---
+title: "UKMARSbot Documentation"
+nav_order: 1
+has_children: true
+---
+Welcome to the UKMARSbot documentation hub.

 # 🤖 UKMARSBOT Pages Demo

 Welcome to the official guide for **[UKMARSBOT]**!
 This page walks you through everything you need to assemble, wire, and test your robot.